radar/ryanbigg.com/_posts/2024-07-09-debugging-checklist.markdown

 9. Is it a string issue?
     1. Does casing matter in this situation?
     2. Are you comparing this string to another?
 Inspect both to see any differences.
+    3. Does pluralization or non-pluralization of the string matter?
-    3. Are there extra characters blank spaces?
+    4. Are there extra characters blank spaces?
-    4. Null-byte prefix? (check with #codepoints)
+    5. Null-byte prefix? (check with #codepoints)
 10. If the behaviour is new:
     1. Do you see this behaviour on the main branch, or just your own?
     2. If you see it on the main branch, can you use `git bisect` to find out when this issue was introduced?